ashiya-1/Superstore_Analysis_power_BI/README.md

 Top 5 Products by Profit: Highlights products with the highest profit margins.

 Sales by Segment: Assesses sales across various customer segments.

-The project provides a detailed analysis of superstore performance, focusing on sales and profit metrics.
-It includes interactive filters for more granular analysis and visualizations to highlight key insights such as top-performing products, customer contributions, and regional sales performance.